 Although this simple mechanism allows for a far superior mixing quality, these gears are known to wear over time, which is one of the biggest contributions to KitchenAid’s life expectancy.

-Spiral mixers are most commonly used in commercial settings, although there are a few scaled-down kitchen-countertops models available for home bakers too.
+So, what is a spiral mixer?
+Spiral stand mixers are most commonly used in commercial settings, although there are a few scaled-down kitchen countertops models available for home bakers too.
 These are usually more specialized stand mixers, well suited to preparing high-quality bread-based doughs like pizza, bagels, and donuts.

 While the bowls in planetary mixers remain stationary, the mixing bowl in spiral mixers rotates along with the spiral hook.

 These machines are great for bread dough because the spinning bowl ensures the dough is kept at a lower temperature, ensuring the dough does not prematurely ferment or overheat.
 Keeping your bread dough is most likely not a priority for many home bakers, but when commercial kitchens are aspiring to make consistently high-quality artisan bread, then this becomes more of a consideration.

 These baking appliances come with two separate motors – one that works with the hook and the other for the bowl.